 To avoid any misunderstanding, the purpose of all code reviews should be to preserve the quality of the underlying application or service being reviewed.
 For all software projects, from mobile app development, web app development, to custom software development, quality should be one of the top priorities of any development team, which may be applied to code reviews.
 After all, no product owner wants feature code that hasn’t been thoroughly scrutinized from a quality standpoint.

-Not to mention, when code reviews are done properly, there are many additional advantages occur, some of which include improved learning opportunity, software engineer analytics, feedback ladder.
+Not to mention, when code reviews are done properly, there are many additional advantages that occur, some of which include improved learning opportunities, software engineer analytics, feedback ladder.

 Let’s delve a bit deeper: